 How many data points do you have per lead?
-Every data point can be your component to the lead scoring equation.
+Every data point can be your component of the lead scoring equation.

 Let say you find basic attributes about a lead on LinkedIn.
-You find his/hers name, surname, job title and education.
-You can sort them by the most relevant attribute that will lead the lead scoring result.
+You find his/her name, surname, job title, and education.
+You can sort them by the most relevant attribute that will lead to the lead scoring result.

 Are name and surname the most relevant sales signals?
 Of course not!

-But having them in your base can help you guess or find their email address and make the path to them more easy for you.
+But having them in your base can help you guess or find their email address and make the path easier for you.
 You can always use Email Verification Tools to check your guess or even find the exact email you need.